Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Bangka is located in the heart of the Coral Triangle, a globally recognised centre of marine biodiversity.

 Since the opening of its first dive resort back in 1987, Bangka has grown in popularity amongst scuba enthusiasts.
-Today, there are more than 30 known dive sites in the surrounding waters.
+Today, there are more than 30 known dive sites around Bangka Island…and that list is growing!

-The area is particularly renowned for its magnificent soft corals and dramatic pinnacles, as well as its frequent sightings of dugongs, which come to feed on the seagrass beds.
+The area is particularly renowned for its magnificent soft corals and dramatic pinnacles, as well as its frequent sightings of dugongs.
+These magnificent creatures come to feed on the seagrass beds fringing Bangka Island’s coral reefs.

 This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!

-What can you see while scuba diving Bangka Island, Sulawesi?
+What can you see while scuba diving in Bangka Island, Sulawesi?

-Bangka Island offers some incredible underwater experiences, with the soft corals here particularly magnificent.
-The reef structures themselves are equally captivating -sloping walls, towering rock pinnacles, seamounts and dramatic drop-offs.
+Diving around Bangka Island offers some incredible underwater experiences, with the soft corals here particularly magnificent.
+The reef structures themselves are equally captivating – sloping walls, towering rock pinnacles, seamounts and dramatic drop-offs.

-While scuba diving Bangka Island, you may find yourself face-to-face with ghost pipefishes, bargibanti and pontohi pygmy seahorses, as well as mimic octopuses and flamboyant cuttlefish.
+While scuba diving in Bangka Island, you may find yourself face-to-face with ghost pipefish, bargibanti and pontohi pygmy seahorses, as well as mimic octopuses and flamboyant cuttlefish.
 There’s a dizzying array of nudibranchs to discover, not to mention mantis shrimp and other tiny treasures.

-When it comes to larger marine life, Bangka does not disappoint!
-Divers may spot schools of pelagic fish like mackerel, fusiliers, jacks and rainbow runners, as well as big predators like whitetip, blacktip and grey reef sharks.
+When it comes to larger marine life, diving in Bangka does not disappoint!
+On any given day, you can spot schools of pelagic fish like mackerel, fusiliers, jacks and rainbow runners, as well as big predators like whitetip, blacktip and grey reef sharks.

 There’s the added possibility of spotting dolphins, pilot whales and even dugongs.
-In short, Bangka Island really is a scuba diving paradise.
+In short, scuba diving in Bangka Island is incredible!

 Sahaung